FAB619/ENIM_Face_Shield_Injection_Molding.github.io/about.md

 It was created in 1987 and is based on both theoretical and practical lessons in the following fields:

- Energetic Engineering
+ Energetic Engineering.

- Mechanical Engineering ;
+ Mechanical Engineering.

- Electrical engineering;
+ Electrical engineering.

  Textile engineering.